sdarlington/FixRecruitment/README.md

 - harassment and offensive comments from recruiters

 This clearly has a huge impact on the careers of a lot of marginalised groups.

+## Ideas for fixing
+This is a work in progress.
+###Idea 1
+Publish a shit-list of agencies we avoid at all costs.

+General consensus is that this is a bad idea, although tempting.
+We all have shit-lists, but publishing them would attract the wrong kind of attention.
+We also want to retain a positive rather than negative attitude toward fixing what's wrong.
+###Idea 2
+Publish a simple list of agencies we (as employers and people involved in recruitment) prefer to work with.

+This raises a lot of questions about how it would become an effective tool rather than "just another wasteland".

+I for one (Ed) would be prepared to contribute cash to this kind of list, to help spread awareness.
+###Idea 3
+Create a site like Rated People or Check A Trade.